holidaycheck/tour-operator-credits-service/README.md

 It will also return a 503 when the service is getting shut down and should not receive any new requests.

-Useful for an load balancer to find out, if the service is ready to accept traffic.
+Useful for a load balancer to find out, if the service is ready to accept traffic.

 ### GET /_health